ziaukhan/colearning-agentic-ai-specs/-01_preface/readme.md

-# AI Native Software Development: Colearning Agentic AI with Python and TypeScript – The AI & Spec Driven Way
+# AI Native Software Development: Co-learning Agentic AI with Python and TypeScript – The AI & Spec Driven Way

 The Book title: "AI Native Software Development"

-The Sub-title: " Colearning Agentic AI with Python and TypeScript – The AI & Spec Driven Way"
+The Sub-title: " Co-learning Agentic AI with Python and TypeScript – The AI & Spec Driven Way"

 URLs: